DV

 What is the difference between MSTY and SMCY?

-MSTY (YieldMax MSTR Option Income Strategy ETF) tracks Strategy (MSTR) with a covered call approach, while SMCY (YieldMax SMCI Option Income Strategy ETF) tracks Super Micro Computer (SMCI) with a covered call approach.
+MSTY (YieldMax MSTR Option Income Strategy ETF) is actively managed around Strategy (MSTR) exposure with a crypto approach, while SMCY (YieldMax SMCI Option Income Strategy ETF) tracks Super Micro Computer (SMCI) with a covered call approach.
 They are issued by YieldMax and YieldMax respectively.

 Can I hold both MSTY and SMCY?